Seq # 361410020

 Flight periods

-The adults have been observed from the end of June towards September.
-They are active from afternoon onwards.
+The adults have usually been observed from early July towards early September.

 Observed on